The Ten – Value of Life

 Any time we dismiss someone out of prejudice, dislike or disrespect, we fall under the condemnation of the sixth commandment.

-To Jesus, every human being is a brother and sister.
+In the family of Christ, we are all called to come to the table as brothers and sisters.
 And because we are members of the same family, the human race, we have a responsibility to each other.
 In Genesis, with the memory of his brother's blood still fresh in his mind, the Lord said to Cain, “Where is your brother Abel?”
 “I don’t know,” he replied.
 “Am I my brother’s keeper.
-God said to him, The blood of your brother cries out to me from the ground. yes, Cain, you are your brother's keeper.
-And this morning God is reminding you that you are as well.
+God said to him, The blood of your brother cries out to me from the ground.
+The Lord replied to Cain, Yes, you are your brother's keeper.
+And this morning God is reminding us that we have a responsibility to be our brothers keeper as well.